Policy Name: Email, Telephone, and Voice Mail Usage

 - Send the email message only to those who need to receive it and when you use a “Reply All” function, make sure you really want everyone to get your message.

 - Avoid using all caps.
-IT LOOKS LIKE YOU ARE SHOUTING!

 - Email is not private and is easily forwarded on to others.
 Avoid sending confidential information by email.